Meyaal/gitpod-full-template/README.md

 ### Classes
 * The section contains a timetable for which days and times the yoga classes take place.

+### Prices
+* The section has gott a list with information about membership prices.

 ### The Footer

 * The footer section includes links to the relevant social media sites for Mayoo Yoga.
 The links will open to a new tab to allow easy navigation for the user.